 Hips and belly

 Many runners complain of lower back pain, and one reason is because they don't engage their abs.
 While running, concentrate on drawing your navel in toward your spine to keep your pelvis and lower spine stable.
-With the hips staying directly below the shoulders, tuck your pelvis under slightly as if you're sitting on a stool.
-This will help you engage your lower abs and keep the spine straight.
+Run tall, to help keep your torso supported — no slouching.

 Where your feet strike is a big debate among runners.
 In order to land with the least amount of jarring pressure on your ankles and knees and have the ability to push off the ground with great force, it's best to land on the midfoot — not on the heel.
 The foot should be in line with the knee and chest when it makes contact with the ground.
 Then roll forward quickly onto the toes, pushing off the ground with each step.
 Landing softly is key — no one should hear you pounding your feet as you run.
 Think of yourself as a deer, quietly and effortlessly bounding as you move.